unsplash-image-YRg1q2qCq8A.jpg

 Eligibility

-To be eligible to enter the New Zealand Food Awards, products/businesses must meet the following criteria:
+To be eligible to enter the New Zealand Food Awards, entries must meet the following criteria:

 1. Products must be manufactured in New Zealand.

-2. Unless agreed otherwise in writing prior to 1 May 2024 by the New Zealand Food Awards Team, Products or Variants cannot have been previously entered into any New Zealand Food Awards competition.
+2. Unless agreed otherwise in writing prior to 1 May 2025 by the New Zealand Food Awards Team, Variants cannot have been previously entered into any New Zealand Food Awards competition.

-3. Products must be commercially available in the New Zealand marketplace (e.g. retail outlet, online, farmers market etc., at the time of judging).
+3. Variants must be commercially available in New Zealand (e.g. retail outlet, online, wholesale, export, farmers market, B2B etc., at the time of judging).
 If there are any doubts, the New Zealand Food Awards Team reserves the right to require evidence and/or refuse entry into the competition.

-4. The Product, its packaging and associated advertising (including official website, Facebook, Twitter, YouTube, Instagram etc.) must meet the requirements of all relevant New Zealand legislation (including the Australia New Zealand Food Standards Code ; Food Act 2014 ; Wine Act 2003; Animal Products Act 1999 ; Agricultural Compounds ad Veterinary Medicines Act 1997 and Fair Trading Act 1986).
+4. The Product, its packaging and associated advertising (including official website, Facebook, X, TikTok, YouTube, Instagram etc.) must meet the requirements of all relevant New Zealand legislation (including the Australia New Zealand Food Standards Code; Food Act 2014; Wine Act 2003; Animal Products Act 1999; Agricultural Compounds and Veterinary Medicines Act 1997 and Fair Trading Act 1986).

-5. All Products and Variants entered must be food products, i.e. a product that is used or capable of being used for human consumption (whether raw, prepared or partly prepared).
+5. All Products entered must be food products, i.e. a product that is used or capable of being used for human consumption (whether raw, prepared or partly prepared) that comply with the composition and labelling requirements under either the Australia New Zealand Food Standards Code or the New Zealand Supplemented Food Standard 2016.
+As such, ‘Supplemented Foods’ are eligible for entry.
+‘Dietary supplements’ are not eligible for entry.

-6. Products must be new or relatively new to the market with the date of the first unit sale in New Zealand being within the last three years from the date of entry into the competition.
+6. Variants must be new or relatively new to the market with the date of the first unit sale in New Zealand being within the last three years from the date of entry into the competition.
+This does not apply to Products awarded in the Product Lifetime Achievement Award, which is not open for entry.

 A symbol of food and beverage innovation, sustainability and excellence